grz0zrg/fsynth/documentation/mk/docs/tutorials/sessions.md

 ## About

-Fragment sessions are isolated spaces open to everyone through the session name, they can be joined by going to the Fragment [homepage](https://www.fsynth.com/) or by typing the session name directly into the address bar as demonstrated below.
+Fragment sessions are isolated spaces open to everyone through the session name, they can be joined by going to the Fragment [homepage](https://www.fsynth.com/) or by typing the session name directly into the address bar as demonstrated in the How-to below.

 Fragment store sessions content and settings on a server which mean that any of the synchronizable actions in the session such as the code editor content, canvas settings, slices are automatically saved when Fragment is connected.